sashang/yang-fsharp/README.md

 ## Folder structure

-This repo contains the following directories:
+This repository contains the following directories (in addition to `src` which contains the source code):

 - `Models-External`: Contains repos to sources of YANG models.
 These are not linked as submodules, since some of them are quite big, and they are not always needed